Georgios Liavas

-Georgios Liavas (Γεώργιος Λιάβας; born 12 February 2001) is a Greek professional footballer who plays as a defender for Super League club Panetolikos.
+Georgios Liavas (Γεώργιος Λιάβας; born 12 February 2001) is a Greek professional footballer who plays as a defensive midfielder or centre-back for Primeira Liga club Rio Ave.

 Career

 Panetolikos

 Liavas made his debut at the start of the 2018–19 season and became a mainstay in a solid Panetolikos side under Traianos Dellas.
 At age 17, Liavas became the second youngest Panetolikos player in the Superleague.
 He can play either right back, left back, and defensive midfield, and became one of Panetolikos’ most prized assets.

 Liavas suffered a serious knee injury in January 2021, followed by a similar injury to his other knee, which kept him from playing for over a year.
 He returned to play regularly for Panetolikos in May 2022.

 Style of play

 Liavas is a versatile player, who can play in either the left back, right back and defensive midfielder positions.